Exporting ready-made curtains to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for ready-made natural fibre curtains do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Ready-made curtains can be found in a wide variety of shops, ranging from low-end discounters to high-end boutiques.
 In the low-end segment, department stores and even some Do-It-Yourself stores offer ready-made curtains.